-- FAS 491 Animal Health Internship 2 credit hours.
+- FAS 491 Animal Health Internship 1 credit hours.
 This course is designed with the purpose of enabling animal bio-health science students of applying entry-level competencies acquired in the classroom setting to animal bio-health practice through hands-on activities.
 This will be achieved through exposing the students to career-related work experiences during college.
 This will benefit the students by allowing them to gain comfort and confidence in job performance, explore compatibility with specific career opportunities, and become more mature professionally.
-Lectures and presentations conducted by the instructor and invited speakers will be used in preparing the students for internships with various host agencies and animal health organizations.
+Students will prepare at least one formal presentation on their experiences during their internship on the semester that they enroll in FAS 491.
+Prerequisites.
 Prerequisites: FAS 112 or instructor consent. - FAS 492 Animal Bio-Health Sciences Capstone 3 credit hours.
 A senior level course incorporating and unifying the principles of animal breeding, genetics, animal nutrition, biology and chemistry with livestock production and care.
 Prerequisites: Senior standing.